pgRouting/pgrouting/doc/withPoints/pgr_withPoints.rst

 -------------------------------------------------------------------------------

 Modify the graph to include points defined by points_sql.
-Using Dijkstra algorithm, find the shortest path(s)
+Using Dijkstra algorithm, find the shortest path

 **The main characteristics are:**